-The Pillars Scholarship program at Waldorf University provides students focused on academic, leadership, or service, opportunities for enrichment while pursuing their individual degrees.
+The Pillars Program at Waldorf University provides students focused on academic, leadership, or service, opportunities for enrichment while pursuing their individual degrees.
 This co-curricular program, offered to residential students, brings together people from a broad range of backgrounds and disciplines.
 The goal for scholars in this program is to improve their life, their education and the campus as a whole.
 Participation in this program enriches the student experience by providing new opportunities in service, research, public speaking and innovative curriculum.
 Through these endeavors, our students are able to enhance their academic journey both personally and professionally.

 - Living and learning environments outside of the classroom through rooming assignments and out of classroom experiences.